Afraarakkal/trashtrack/README.md

 *For Software:*
 - *Languages used:* Python,Javascript,HTML,CSS
-- *Frameworks used:* TensorFlow, Keras
+- *Frameworks used:* TensorFlow, Streamlit, PyTorch, Tensorflow
-- *Libraries used:* OpenCV, NumPy, Pandas, Matplotlib, Seaborn
+- *Libraries used:* , NumPy, Pillow,
 - *Tools used:* Jupyter Notebook, Google Colab

 ---